ronigrr/Hearthstone-Deck-Tracker-Chroma-Experience-/README.md

 ### Installing
 ```
-1.clone repository
+1. clone repository
 ```

 ```
-2.make sure that the reference to Hearthstone Deck Tracker.exe is in place, if not check out HDT wiki
+2. make sure that the reference to Hearthstone Deck Tracker.exe is in place, if not check out HDT wiki
 ```
 * [Hearthstone-Deck-Tracker wiki](https://github.com/HearthSim/Hearthstone-Deck-Tracker/wiki/Basic-plugin-creation-tutorial)- how to do so.

 ```
-3.include Colore into your project, right-click on your C# Project in the Visual Studio Solution Explorer
+3. include Colore into your project, right-click on your C# Project in the Visual Studio Solution Explorer
  and choose "Manage NuGet Packages..."
 From there you can search online for Packages.
 Enable Pre-releases or you will not be able to download v.6.00.
 Just search for "Colore" and install it.